-When you’re looking at the cheaper end of the audio interface market, it can be hard to know which one will best suit your needs.
+When you’re looking at the cheaper end of the audio interface market, it can be hard to know which one is best for your needs.
 For some there’s a requirement for lots in the way of connectivity, while for others the main driver is audio quality.
-In this guide we’re focusing on one of our recent favourites, with a roundup of some of the best Audient iD4 MKII deals we could find on the web.
+Others want a combination of both.
+In this guide we’re focusing on one of our recent favourite interfaces, with a round up of some of the best Audient iD4 MKII deals we could find on the web.

 With its high quality AD and DA conversion, and future-proofed USB-C connectivity, the iD4 MKII is a great choice for home studios and music producers.
 From its rigid build and superb fidelity, to a pretty amazing bundle of included software and plugins and unique assignable multi-purpose control knob, Audient has improved on the original and created arguably one of the best all-round value audio interfaces on the market.
+So much so we awarded it 4.5 stars (out of 5) in our recent Audient iD4 MKII review.
 Let’s take a look.